wheatco/feathers-mithril/README.md

 ## Installation

 Just run `npm install --save feathers-mithril`.
-You'll also need [Feathers Reactive](https://github.com/feathersjs/feathers-reactive) in your project to use advanced `sync` functionality.
+You'll also need [feathers-reactive](https://github.com/feathersjs/feathers-reactive) in your project to use advanced `sync` functionality.

 To add to your client, just add it like you would any other feathers plugin: